actionhero/actionhero/site/README.md

 ## Deploy the code

 Open a pull requset to the `master` branch with your changes in the `site` folder.

-From there, we'll build the `gh-pages` branch out of master (`git subtree push --prefix site origin gh-pages`), and deploy the site.
+From there, we'll build the `gh-pages` branch out of master (`cd site && bundle exec middleman build --clean && cd .. && git subtree push --prefix site/build origin gh-pages`), and deploy the site.
 GitHub pages will automatically build the site for us uppon push.

 ## Thanks